 Every man is on a quest to find and fill his life with what matters most.
 While finding what matters most is often a journey filled with dead ends and re-starts, by the time we reach the middle of our lives, most of us have learned that money, fame, and material things aren’t the answer.
 Still, the voices around us call out different answers, and we have a hard time figuring out what really matters.[Read more…] about What Matters Most

 This is the third installment in Lessons from the SEALs; be sure to read Part One and Part Two as well.
-Operation Red Wings (sometimes called Red Wing) began on June 27, 2005, when a team of four Navy SEALs was inserted via helicopter onto a mountain in the Kunar Province of Afghanistan for the purpose of observing and perhaps taking out a high-value Taliban leader with ties to Osama bin Laden.
+Operation Red Wings began on June 27, 2005, when a team of four Navy SEALs was inserted via helicopter onto a mountain in the Kunar Province of Afghanistan for the purpose of observing and perhaps taking out Ahmad Shah, a local insurgent leader.
 While they attempted to conceal themselves on the side of the mountain overlooking the village where the target was located, their location became compromised.
 Three Afghani goat herders and around 100 goats unknowingly walked right up on them.
 The goat herders were unarmed, and the SEALs quickly surrounded them.
 [Read more…] about Lessons from the SEALs – What We Can Learn from Lone Survivor

 As we discussed in my last post, most people don’t make it through BUD/S. They ring the bell, place their helmet in the Grinder, and move on, considered DOR’s (Drop On Request).
 But where do they go?
 They go to a purgatory-like existence at another part of the training complex at Coronado.
 So, they’re still technically around, although they don’t get to live in the same barracks as those still in BUD/S. This DOR group is referred to as the X Division, or X-Div.